 Managing Users and Groups¶

 Here you can search for existing users, and add a new user.
-When you search for an existing user you can edit their properties (if you have the Manager role)
+When you search for existing users you can edit their properties (if you have the Manager role)

 Many large organisations use a form of centralised user management, such as Active Directory or LDAP.
 In that case, it may not be possible to define users and/or groups here.